janibehm/assets/README.md

 🌍 Assets
 Use the following URL pattern to load assets from this repository.
-Simply replace "path-to-file" with the desired file name an dmake sure the sub folder on assets is correct:
+Simply replace "path-to-file" with the desired file name and make sure the sub folder on assets is correct:

 https://raw.githubusercontent.com/janibehm/assets/main/assets/textures/path-to-file